How the list works

 - Don't expect the prisoner to reply;

-For 45 years, War Resisters' International has publicised the names and stories of prisoners of conscience.
-Help keep up the tradition:
+For 46 years, War Resisters' International has publicised the names and stories of prisoners of conscience.
+Help them keep up the tradition:

-- Give a Peace News subscription to a prisoner on the list (or provide us with the name and address of someone not on our list).
+- Give a Peace News subscription to a prisoner on our list (or provide us with the name and address of someone not on our list).

 Your outreach to prisoners does make a difference.
 Show your solidarity!